Alla Prima Portrait Painting

 Getting Started with the Basics

-The first morning will introduce you to some basic concepts around design, value and form.
+The course begins by introducing you to some basic concepts around design, value and form.
 You will work on some preliminary exercises including matching a value colour strip and rendering a flesh-toned sphere.
 You will also become acquainted with Zorn's limited palette and the Munsell Colour System.

-In the afternoon, we will begin by working from a photo reference to carefully learn the alla prima method and techniques.
+We will then start working from a photo reference to carefully learn the alla prima method and techniques.
 These first steps are all about gesture and placement - getting the portrait started and generally establishing where everything is going to fit.
 You will also block in the major light and dark shapes at this stage, creating a basic value composition.
 As your portrait progresses, you will gradually refine it.

 From Full Colour to Expressive Finish